endojs/endo/README-development.md

 the previous tagged release.

-To achieve this, after doing a release, we run `npm version prerelease --preid=dev`, then `git commit -am 'development version'`, to modify the `package.json` and `package-lock.json` with the new in-between version string.
+To achieve this, after doing a release, we run `npm version prerelease --preid=dev` to modify the `package.json` and `package-lock.json` with the new in-between version string.